 Want more Insights from SAS?
 Subscribe to our Insights newsletter.
 Or check back often to get more insights on the topics you care about, including analytics, big data, data management, marketing, and risk & fraud.

-Imagine a world where your car not only drives itself, but talks to you and says helpful things like this:
+We're living in a world where a car might not only drive itself, but could also talk to you and provide helpful tips along the way.
+Imagine your car saying things like this:

 - “You’ve been driving for four hours and it’s past 9 p.m.
 A hotel five miles from here has rooms available.
 Would you like me to reserve a room and guide you there?”